Tylopilus felleus: Description

-The colour of the spore print is brownish, with pink, reddish, or rosy tints.
-Spores are somewhat fuse-shaped, smooth, and measure 11–17 by 3–5 µm.
-The basidia (spore-bearing cells) are club-shaped, four-spored, and measure 18–25.6 by 7.0–10.2 µm.
+The colour of the spore print is brownish with a reddish or pink tint.
+Spores are somewhat fuse-shaped, smooth, and measure 11–17 by 3–5 μm.
+The basidia (spore-bearing cells) are club-shaped, four-spored, and measure 18–25.6 by 7.0–10.2 μm.
 Cystidia on the walls of the tubes (pleurocystidia) are fuse-shaped with a central swelling, thin-walled, and have granular contents.
-They possess sharp to tapered tips, and have overall dimensions of 36–44 by 8.0–11.0 µm.
-On the pore edges, the cheilocystidia are similar in shape to the pleurocystidia, measuring 24.8–44.0 by 7.3–11.0 µm.
-The hymenium of Smith and Thiers's variety uliginosus, when mounted in Melzer's reagent, shows reddish globules of pigment measuring 2–8 µm that appear in the hyphae and throughout the hymenium, and a large (8–12 µm) globule in the pleurocystidia.
+They possess sharp to tapered tips, and have overall dimensions of 36–44 by 8.0–11.0 μm.
+On the pore edges, the cheilocystidia are similar in shape to the pleurocystidia, measuring 24.8–44.0 by 7.3–11.0 μm.
+The hymenium of Smith and Thiers's variety uliginosus, when mounted in Melzer's reagent, shows reddish globules of pigment measuring 2–8 μm that appear in the hyphae and throughout the hymenium, and a large (8–12 μm) globule in the pleurocystidia.

 Several chemical tests have been documented that can help confirm the identify of this species.
 On the cap flesh, application of formaldehyde turns the tissue pinkish, iron salts result in a colour change to greyish-green, aniline causes a lavender to reddish-brown colour, and phenol a purplish pink to reddish brown.
 On the cap cuticle, nitric acid causes an orange-salmon colour, sulphuric acid creates orange-red, ammonia usually makes brown, and a potassium hydroxide solution usually makes orange.